pudly/schmopera-hugo/content/articles/edmonton-opera-delivers-imaginative-inspired-don-giovanni.md

 date = "2018-04-18T09:49:00-04:00"
 lastmod = "2018-04-19T10:48:00-04:00"
 publishDate = "2018-04-19T10:48:00-04:00"
 short_description = "If love is the soul of genius, as Wolfgang Amadeus Mozart once said, what would that make lustful abandon?
-In the case of one of opera’s best-known \"bad boys\", a fiery eternity of damnation." slug = "edmonton-opera-delivers-imaginative-inspired-don-giovanni" title = "Edmonton Opera delivers imaginative, inspired Don Giovanni"
+In the case of one of opera’s best-known &quot;bad boys&quot;, a fiery eternity of damnation." slug = "edmonton-opera-delivers-imaginative-inspired-don-giovanni" title = "Edmonton Opera delivers imaginative, inspired Don Giovanni"
 +++